dan-k3/se-371-blog/index.md

 ℹ️ What's new?
-Oktoberfest is going on.
-Prost!🍺
+Halloween 🎃 season is upon us.
+Boo! 👻